Icebreaker83/DataGuard-Frontend-Challenge/README.md

 # DataGuard frontend challenge

 This is the project that was created as a part of the technical interview.
 Because of the deadline certain features, such as testing, are not implemented fully.
 Better test code coverage is needed.
 Current tests are implemented as a PoC.
+Infinite scroll should be refactored to use [v-infinite-scroll](https://vuetifyjs.com/en/api/v-infinite-scroll/).
+Currently documentation is lacking on implemantation of [v-virtual-scroll](https://vuetifyjs.com/en/api/v-virtual-scroll/) inside [v-infinite-scroll](https://vuetifyjs.com/en/api/v-infinite-scroll/)

 ## 💿 Install